murrayds/literature/MobilityNotes.md

 **Tags:** Visa; H-1B; Innovation; Pantenting; Highly-skilled

 The authors examine the extent to which fluctuations in the H-1B visa cap between 1995 and 2008 relates to the incidence of patenting among those with Chinese and Indian family names in U.S. cities.
 They find that immigrants are especially important for U.S. innovation.
 Fluctuations in H-1B admissions significantly influenced the rate of Indian and Chinese patentintg in cities, relative to their peers.
 Total invention increased with higher H-1B admissions primarily through the contributions of immigrant inventors.

 ---
+## |L|

+### Edler, J., Fier, H., & Grimpe, C. (2011).
+International scientist mobility and the locus of knowledge and technology transfer.
+Research Policy, 40(6), 791–805.

+Edler et al., 2011

+**Tags:** Mobility; Germany; Industry; Knowledge Transfer

+The authors investigate how international mobility relates to Knowledge and Technology Transfer (KTT), roughly meaning the transfer of knwoeldge between, typically from, Science to Industry (such as patents, licensisng, collaborations, and visits).
+The idea is that mobility would lead to more human capital, which in turn increases the likelihood of KTT.

+The authors survey ~950 German researchers in various STEM fields likely to be involved in Industry about their activity in KTT and short and long-term mobility.
+In doing so, they reveal a host of insights:

+1. Mobile researchers were more productive than non-mobile researchers in terms of publications
+2. 80% of mobile researchers stated that their mobility was funded through grants, but only one fifth were satisfied with their level of funding for such travel
+3. KTT is not a zero-sum game between host and destination countris—scientists who transfer knoweldge & tech do so both at home and abroad, and its complementary!
+4. The longer a scientist's research visit, the more likely they are to engage in KK in both the host and the home country
+5. The more frequent a scientist is mobile, the more they engage in KTT in their home country.
+This means that a country benefits even though their scientists are frequenty abroad.
+6. University scientsits are much more likely to be mobile but less likely to transfer knoweldge & tech internationally than scientists from public research instituties (klike Max PLanck's)

+### Lepori, B., Seeber, M., & Bonaccorsi, A. (2015).
+Competition for talent.
+Country and organizational-level effects in the internationalization of European higher education institutions.
+Research Policy, 44(3), 789–802.

+Lepori et al., 2015

+**Tags:** Europe; Mobility; Country; Univeristy

+The authors compare the relevance of country-level and institutional-level factors in attracting foreign talent in a small set of European countires.
+They find that country-level factors are the most important, and even high-ranking research-intensive univeristies in non-attractive countires struggle to attract foreign talent.
+Also, research-focused, as compared to teaching-focused institutions have more foreign students, faculty and staff.
+They speculate that by opening academic labor marker,s that rich countires will likel benefit, wheras the impact on poorer countires is less certain.

+Their metrics for attractiveness are based on the number of faculty and staff, and their research intesnsity

+---